pirishd/InstantMock/README.md

     // create delegate instance
     private let delegate = Mock()

-    // only getter to be implemented
-    var it: Mock {
+    // the only getter to be implemented var it: Mock {
         return delegate
     }